Key takeaways

 The Problem: A Mumbai D2C fashion brand with ₹15 crore revenue managed 200 plus suppliers via WhatsApp and email.
 Approvals were unclear, unauthorized purchases surfaced at month end, and GST compliance was reactive.
 Finance spent 40 plus hours weekly on paperwork, with frequent duplicate orders and invoice mismatches.

-The Approach: They automated high volume raw material categories first, integrated the PO platform with Zoho Books, and layered AI Accountant for reconciliation and vendor analytics.
+The Approach: They automated high volume raw material categories first, integrated the PO platform with their accounting software, and layered AI Accountant for reconciliation and vendor analytics.

 Unexpected Wins: Spend analysis consolidated packaging suppliers from 15 plus to 3 to 4, while vendor performance data revealed quality and delivery issues that were previously invisible.